j-5-s/testProject/README.md

     console.log('connected')

     io.socket.on('task', function(message){
-        //this online fires on delete, not create console.log('task: ', message)
+        //this only fires on delete, not create console.log('task: ', message)

     });